-Sales Margin is defined as the profit made on the transaction or sale of a good or service.
-The sales margin is what remains after adding up all the costs of providing a product which includes manufacturing cost, materials, salaries, advertising and other relevant costs.
+Sales margin is defined as the profit made on the transaction or sale of a good or service.
+The sales margin is what remains after adding up all the costs of providing a product which includes manufacturing costs, materials, salaries, advertising, and other relevant costs.

 The specific calculations of sales margins usually defer from business to business.
-Sales margin is considered as an essential indicator of the success of the company.
+The sales margin is considered an essential indicator of the success of the company.
 The sales margin directly translates to profitability, and it does not need sophisticated calculation software.

 Sales Margin is the primary determinant of whether retailers will accept the product or not.
 Commission or margin of retailers, whole sellers and sometimes even resellers are included in the sales margin.